|

 was called and they in turn informed Leutnant Krüger of the Wehrmacht.
 Hill was

-captured shortly after.
-He had sprained an ankle and was taken to Gram hospital
+foot and had injured his back and sprained an ankle when he landed.
+He was taken to Gram hospital

 for treatment.
 Later he was shown his dead comrades and asked to identify them.